muhsatrio/id-NLP-resources/README.md

 # Bahasa Indonesia NLP Resource

 Group of resources for Natural Language Processing in Indonesia language.
-This repository is created to help reseracher or student who doing final thesis or research about natural language processing using Indonesia language.
+This repository is created to helps reseracher or student who doing task for final thesis or research about natural language processing using Indonesia language.

 # Beginning NLP